Apollyus/reels-automator/docs/generate_voiceover.md

     pip install python-dotenv
     ```

+The script imports the ElevenLabs client specifically from `elevenlabs.client`.

 ## API Key

 To use this script, you need an ElevenLabs API key.
 You can get one from the [ElevenLabs website](https://elevenlabs.io/).
 You need to create a `.env` file in the root of the project and add the following line to it, replacing `your_api_key` with your actual API key: